-The Citizens’ Housing Commission has been established by the Edmonds City Council via a resolution adopted on April 16, 2019.
+The Citizens’ Housing Commission was established via a resolution adopted on April 16, 2019.
 The Commission’s mission is to:

 Develop, for Council consideration, diverse housing policy options designed to expand the range of housing (including rental and owned) available in Edmonds — irrespective of age, gender, race religious affiliation, physical disability, or sexual orientation.

 The Commission’s recommendations are to be completed by the end of 2020 for City Council consideration.

 Fifteen Commissioners and eight alternates were selected from 135 applications across seven districts (or “zones”) of the City.
 The seven districts are based on Census tracts and have roughly equal populations.
 Having members from all seven districts helps provide citywide representation.